zulip/zulip/templates/zerver/help/link-to-a-message-or-conversation.md

 displayed in its thread (i.e. topic view for messages in a stream).

 Viewing a thread via a message link will never mark messages as read.

+Zulip uses the same permanent link syntax when [quoting a message](/help/quote-and-reply).